ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-cp4i-playbook.md

-echo "Please update the Management Subystem backup configuration now" echo echo "You can change your Management CR settings via 'kubectl edit mgmt <mgmt_name>'" echo "Alternatively, you can update your management_cr.yaml file and update with 'kubectl apply -f management_cr.yaml'" echo read -p "Proceed when the configuration is updated.
+echo "Please update the Management Subystem backup configuration now" echo echo "You can change your Management CR settings via 'kubectl edit mgmt ${mgmt_name}'" echo "Alternatively, you can update your management_cr.yaml file and update with 'kubectl apply management_cr.yaml'" echo read -p "Proceed when the configuration is updated.
 Proceed? (y/n) " -n 1 -r echo